Save data from AJAX request in variable (jQuery)

 });

-// IMPORTANT: myData will likely still be null here because the AJAX call is asynchronous.
+// WARNING: globalData will likely be null here because AJAX is asynchronous

 method: 'GET',